Home / Blog / Sovereign Gold Bonds vs Gold ETFs – Which Is Better in India?

 Gold ETFs

-• Taxation: Short-term capital gains taxed at 15%, long-term (over 3 years) at 20% with indexation.
+• Taxation: Long-term capital gains taxed at 20% with indexation after 3 years.

 Comparing SGBs and Gold ETFs